-The Frankfort campus building is accessible to faculty, staff, students, guests, and contractors during normal business hours on weekdays and during designated hours on the weekends.
-However, hours may vary when the college is not under normal operations, (this includes most holidays.)
-The building has 24-hour availability using card access.
+The Logansport campus building is accessible to faculty, staff, students, guests, and contractors during normal business hours on weekdays and during designated hours on the weekends.
+Normal operating hours vary for individual buildings and campus offices.
+The campus building has 24-hour availability using card access; however, hours may vary during the periods of time the college is not in normal operations, (This includes most holidays.)
 Video cameras are utilized on campus.
+Campus PSEP staff patrol the building and property on a routine basis.